 ipconfig getifaddr en1 which reports back only your en1 (usually wireless) IP address.
 You can change this to en0 for wired/ethernet too.
 I have heard ipconfig is not supported in all versions of Mac OS X so I did not recommend this as the first choice.
 However, using ipconfig you can also set your IP address from the command line.

-Find your External IP Address in Mac OS X
+Find your External Public IP Address in Mac OS X

 Your external IP address is what is broadcast to the world rather than your local network (behind a wireless router, for instance).
 This is easiest to find through a Terminal command a well: